lanfran02/lanfran02.github.io/content/posts/cat-pictures/index.en.md

 ftp>
 ```

-Reading the note, we get a new port, and the username:passord to login!
+Reading the note, we get a new port, and the username:password to login!

 ## Foothold - Flag 1